Black Bird Bookstore & Cafe

 Over 1,000 acres stretching from the Haight to the ocean.
 Gardens, museums, bison, windmills, and more hidden corners than you can find in a week.

-One of the most comprehensive Asian art collections in the world, spanning 6,000 years across every major Asian culture.
-The Civic Center gem most tourists walk right past.
+A comprehensive Asian art collection spanning 6,000 years across every major Asian culture.
+The Civic Center museum most tourists walk right past.

 A hands-on science museum where you touch everything.
 Over 600 exhibits explore perception, physics, and the natural world.
 Adults love it as much as kids.